 - Informational handout about medical care, prevention techniques, support for workers (including the unemployed), support for small businesses, food assistance program for students, guidance for schools and childcare centers, travel assistance, mental health assistance, income taxes submission changes, the general assistance my office can provide to you and more.

-- A Frequently Asked Questions document on the individual rebates Congress authorized in the most recent emergency stimulus measure.
+- A Frequently Asked Questions document on the individual rebates Congress authorized in the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The payment is $1,200 for most adult individuals ($2,400 for joint filers), and $500 per qualifying child under age 17.
 The advance payment of rebates is reduced by $5 for every $100 of income to the extent a taxpayer’s income exceeds $150,000 for a joint filer, $112,500 for a head of household filer and $75,000 for anyone else.

 Small Business Assistance

-- Summary of COVID-19 small business assistance programs prepared by the U.S. Senate Committee on Small Business and Entrepreneurship.
+- Overview of Key Programs: Summary of COVID-19 small business assistance programs prepared by the U.S. Senate Committee on Small Business and Entrepreneurship.

 Small Business Administration - Hawai‘i District Office